TalhaUsuf/command2code/README.md

 This repository uses **stacked-LSTM** architecture using **two** layers to train on the given data.

+#Updates

+- May 28, 2021 ---> Adjusted shapes to enable `bidirectional` LSTM
+- May 28, 2021 ---> LSTM's last output state is used instead of last hidden state, thus using the `pad_packed_sequences`
+- May 27, 2021 ---> LSTM's last hidden state is used without `pad_packed_sequence`

 > Images after the training are saved inside `images` folder.